proofzero/rollupid/dapp/README.md

-# kubelt
+# dapp

-This is a [re-frame](https://github.com/day8/re-frame) application used for development.
-For production, our SDK is embedded into a third-party CMS.
+A [re-frame](https://github.com/day8/re-frame) application designed to ... well, that part is up to you.

 ## Getting Started